esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 ### Step 1:

-your current `archipelago-deployment-live` repo folder and open up the file `permissions` for some of your most protected drupal files.
+Navigate to your current `archipelago-deployment-live` repo folder and open up the file `permissions` for some of your most protected Drupal files.

 ```Shell
 cd ../../